AppsLab-sk/curriculum-2023-2024/3_rocnik/1_polrok/Ucebny_plan.md

 - **Lessons**: Angular - Pipes and Directives, ASP.NET Core - Advanced API features
 - **Acceptance criteria**: The application allows advanced operations like filtering and sorting, both on the client-side and via API calls.

-### Week 9: User Interaction and Authentication/Authorization
+### Week 9: Parent-child communication and Authentication/Authorization

-- **Front-end problem**: Allow users to select a hero from the list and edit it in the detail view.
+- **Front-end problem**: Show heroes on dashboard as cards.
-  - **Hint**: Use property binding to bind a selected hero to the detail view.
+  - **Hint**: Use Angular Material's Card component to create a new hero-card component.
+Use @Input and @Output decorators to handle communication between parent and child components.
+Hero card will have a button to move hero to start/end of dashboard heroes list.
 - **Back-end problem**: Implement authentication and authorization in the API.
   - **Hint**: Use ASP.NET Identity to add authentication and authorization.
 Configure and apply policies for controlling access to API endpoints.
-- **Lessons**: Angular - User interaction, ASP.NET Core - Authentication and Authorization
+- **Lessons**: Angular - Parent-child communication, ASP.NET Core - Authentication and Authorization
-- **Acceptance criteria**: The application allows users to select and edit a hero.
+- **Acceptance criteria**: The application dashboard displays top heroes as cards with reordering option.
 The API has authentication and authorization set up, controlling who can access and modify data.

 ### Week 10: Formatting with pipes and deployment